Urgent Care for Chest Pains

 For example, if you turn out to have a heart condition, your doctor might prescribe artery relaxers, clot-busting drugs or blood thinners.
 If the pain is connected to your digestive system, you might need to take antacids.
 People suffering panic attacks might be prescribed anti-anxiety drugs and referred to a therapist for help.

-To figure out what type of patient treatment you need, please make an appointment with one of our urgent care Rockville, MD doctors for a complete assessment.
+To figure out what your causes of chest pain are from and the type of patient treatment you need, please make an appointment with one of our urgent care Rockville, MD doctors for a complete assessment.

 When to Seek Emergency Help